chromium/chromium/components/viz/README.md

 ### Runtime Feature Checks

-Never check if a feature is enabled in a hot code path as `base::FeatureList::IsEnabled()` has a non-trivial runtime cost (it does a map lookup).
-Ideally the feature state should be stored as a member variable in a long lived class.

-Resist the temptation to cache if a feature is enabled in a variable with static storage duration, for example:
+`base::FeatureList::IsEnabled()` caches the feature's value internally on the first lookup, making all subsequent lookups cheap.
+Thus, it is acceptable for it to be called in a hot code path.

+Note `base::ScopedFeatureList` resets/invalidates the feature's internal cache on initialization so that the feature's value may be controlled across test cases as desired.
+This does not hold, however, if the calling code itself chooses to cache the feature's value in a variable with static storage duration.
+This pattern is discouraged:

 ```cpp
 bool IsMyFeatureEnabled() {